 A deterrent such as a citrus or bitter apple spray might work and if it does, make use of it.
 (Honestly, since they rarely seem to be effective with such eager eaters, I’d be surprised if it did, but would feel irresponsible if I didn’t give it a mention.)

-Provide extra enrichment.
-Some dogs develop a habit of swallowing things out of boredom; a dog looking for something to do often explores with his mouth, and for some, ingestion of the treasure is their next logical step.
-Adding stimulation to his life can help with this, so, as much as you can, add more fun and activity to Mercury’s days.
+Some dogs develop a habit of swallowing strange things (also known as pica in dogs) out of boredom; a dog looking for something to do often explores with his mouth, and for some, ingestion of the treasure is their next logical step.
+Adding stimulation to his life can help with this, so, as much as you can, add more fun and activity to your dog's days.
 Consider new activities such as agility or nose work, more walks or outings, short training sessions throughout the day, play sessions or car rides.

 Another option is to feed him via sturdy enrichment toys.
 He needs to be able to chew on things that he can’t swallow or that are digestible if he does eat them.
 Kong Extreme toys in the largest size are a good choice for many dogs.
-Stuff one with wet food and freeze it, then give it to Mercury.
+Stuff one with wet food and freeze it, then give it to the dog.
 Since he is so voracious, this requires thoughtful consideration.
-Run every possibility by your veterinarian and supervise Mercury whenever he has such an item.
+Run every possibility by your veterinarian and supervise your dog whenever he has such an item.

 And, while it’s not the quick fix we’d all like, more positive reinforcement training can also help.
 Improving his response to “drop it” and “leave it” is important so that his possessive behavior (you can’t take it away if it’s in my belly!) doesn’t lead to harm.
 Start working on these cues with items he’s not very excited about and that are too big to be swallowed.
 Use the tastiest treats you can find so it’s worth it to him to do the right thing.
 Trading up (“give me that mediocre item and I will give you this far better one”) is a great way to improve this behavior.